Tense meeting in Newbridge, County Kildare over controversial proposed modular homes for Ukrainian refugees

 Ms O’ Shea also criticised the presence of two gardai, saying: "Why do the gardaí feel the need to come here, to a peaceful protest?
 They’re just standing over there in their new uniforms, looking lovely."

-Gardaí present at the event told the Leader that they were there to monitor the meeting.
+Gardaí present at the meeting told the Leader that they were there to monitor the meeting.

 Subscribe or register today to discover more from DonegalLive.ie